-- "A wave is a disturbance that transfers energy from one place to another without transferring "matter".
-(From Glencoe text.) - All waves exhibit the same behavior reflection, refraction, diffraction, and interference.
+- "A wave is a disturbance that transfers energy from one place to another without transferring matter".
+(From Glencoe textbook.) - There are 2 types of waves transverse and compressional. - All waves have properties that can be measured amplitude, wavelength and frequency. - All waves exhibit the same behavior reflection, refraction, diffraction and interference.